Constrained Information Design: Introduction

 \section{Introduction}

-In \cite{doval2018mechanism} we establish a canonical class of mechanisms for limited commitment.
-Relying on this canonical class, we show how to characterize the principal's optimal mechanism by solving a constrained information design problem.
-The results here provide tools to solve such general constrained information design problems.
+We provide tools to solve constrained information design problems.
 These problems are becoming common: Since \cite{kamenica2011bayesian} seminal paper on Bayesian persuasion, the literature on information design has grown steadily.
-A bulk of new work analyzes \emph{constrained} information design problems, which can be classified in three groups \begin{enumerate} \item The information designer faces constraints additional to the Bayes' plausibility constraint in \cite{kamenica2011bayesian}, like in \cite{boleslavsky2018bayesian} on persuasion and moral hazard, and \cite{le2017persuasion}) on information transmission with capacity constraints. \item The information designer is designing a mechanism that satisfies incentive and participation constraints, like in \cite{dworczak2017mechanism} work on aftermarkets, \cite{georgiadis2018optimal} work on optimal monitoring in moral hazard, and in our own work \cite{doval2018mechanism} canonical for limited commitment. \item Mechanism design problems that do not involve information design and still can be solved using information design tools, like \cite{dworczak2018redistribution}. \end{enumerate} The typical approach to tackle these constrained information design problems is to set up a Lagrangian to incorporate the constraints into the objective function, except for the Bayes' plausibility constraint.
+A bulk of new work analyzes \emph{constrained} information design problems, which can be classified in three groups: \begin{enumerate} \item The information designer faces constraints additional to the Bayes' plausibility constraint in \cite{kamenica2011bayesian}, like participation in \cite{rosar2017test}, moral hazard in \cite{boleslavsky2018bayesian}, and capacity constraints on information transmission in \cite{le2019persuasion}.

+\item The designer is designing an information structure that is part of a mechanism that satisfies incentive and participation constraints, like in mechanism design with aftermarkets (e.g., \citealp{calzolari2006monopoly,dworczak2020mechanism}), and in mechanism design with limited commitment (e.g., \citealp{doval2020mechanism}). \item Mechanism design problems that do not involve information design and still can be solved using information design tools, like in \cite{georgiadis2020optimal} and \cite{dworczak2019redistribution}. \end{enumerate} A natural approach to tackle these constrained information design problems is to set up a Lagrangian to incorporate the constraints into the objective function, except for the Bayes' plausibility constraint.
 If each constraint can be written as the expectation over posteriors of some function, then the Lagrangian itself can be written as an expectation over posteriors of some function given the Lagrange multiplier.
-If there are $N$ possible states of the world, one may be tempted to apply Carath\'eodory's theorem and conclude from this that the optimal information policy uses at most $N$ posteriors.
+If there are $N$ possible states of the world, one may be tempted to apply a corollary of Carath\'eodory's theorem (Corollary 17.1.5 in \citealp{rockafellar2015convex}) and conclude from this that the optimal information policy uses at most $N$ posteriors.
 After all, the solution to the problem would correspond to the concavification of the function whose expectation over posteriors determines the Lagrangian.